History of the Jews in Brenham, Texas: American Jewish Congress v. Bost

 American Jewish Congress v.
 Bost is an establishment clause lawsuit concerning the separation of church and state in Brenham, Texas.
 The case is the first constitutional challenge to a charitable choice contract.
 In the community of Brenham, the American Jewish Congress and the Texas Civil Rights Project filed a lawsuit against a social services program that they believed used a tax-funded jobs program to support religious practices that violated the separation of church and state.
 Other accusations include use of funds to proselytize, purchase bibles, and coerce participants to "accept Jesus".

 On May 21, 2002, the Houston Chronicle reported that the case would be sent to federal district court.
 The lawsuit went back and forth between state and federal courts and was twice appealed.
 In January 2003, the lawsuit that is believed to be the first constitutional challenge to a "charitable choice" contract, came to a conclusion.
 The case was finally dismissed "on the ground that there was no live controversy".

-Recognitions
+Recognition

 The September 30, 2005, edition of USA Today listed the Brenham community as one of "10 great places to share history of the Jewish faith".